 The Moremi Game Reserve is slightly elevated protected tribal land on the eastern boundary of the Okavango Delta.
 The largest island in the delta, Chief’s Island (Mombo Camp and Chief’s Camp), is within the Moremi.

 The Moremi is where the vast kalahari grasslands meets the live-giving waters of the Okavango.
 Here there are no fences.
 So animals migrate freely between the Moremi and these grasslands with vast herds of elephant migrating from the Kalahari in search of water as the dry season progresses.

 Moremi Game Reserve is particularly known for its predators, both of the mammal and feathered variety.
-Possible sightings of wild dog, cheetah and leopard are the highlights.
+Sightings of wild dog, cheetah and leopard are a highlight.
 Resident species in the Moremi include lion, elephant, buffalo, hippo, giraffe, hyena, zebra, kudu, lechwe, sable and roan antelope.
 Animals in the Moremi tend to be relaxed, often allowing vehicles to approach closely so the Moremi is a photographer’s delight.

 But, as it is a National Park, neither night drives nor game walks are permitted in the Moremi Game Reserve.
 However please don’t let this put you off, as the exceptional quality of the game-viewing more than makes up for this.